wowsiddanth/tp/docs/UserGuide.md

   3. IS (Information Systems)
   4. ISEC (Information Security)

-- The Student iD must be specified exactly. {eXXXXXXX}
+- The Student ID must be specified exactly. {eXXXXXXX}

 - Year must be specified as a single number.